 By Jim Flammang

-Interior Ferrari fans are accustomed to sitting in snug buckets, held securely and ready to enjoy a spirited driving experience even if that experience happens to take place on a crowded urban expressway.
+Leather upholstery is standard in the 456M GT/GTA.
+Ferrari fanciers are accustomed to sitting in snug bucket seats, held securely and ready to enjoy a spirited driving experience even if that experience happens to take place on a crowded urban expressway.
 Gaining access to the backseat is made easier because the front passenger seat automatically slides forward when its backrest is tilted.
 But dont expect an abundance of space back there.